Hate speech in Myanmar continues to thrive on Facebook | WTOP News

 JAKARTA, Indonesia (AP) — Years after coming under scrutiny for contributing to ethnic and religious violence in Myanmar, Facebook still has problems detecting and moderating hate speech and misinformation on its platform in the Southeast Asian nation, internal documents viewed by The Associated Press show.

-The breaches have continued — and even been exploited by hostile actors — since the Feb.
+But the breaches have persisted — and even been exploited by hostile actors — since the Feb.
 1 military takeover this year that resulted in gruesome human rights abuses across the country.

+Scrolling through Facebook today, it’s not hard to find posts threatening murder and rape in Myanmar.

 One 2 1/2 minute video posted on Oct.
 24 of a supporter of the military calling for violence against opposition groups has garnered over 56,000 views.